hongleap/Mobile-App---RUPP-A1/README.md

 | **Order Service** | `8092` | Checkout, Order History, Admin Stats |
 | **Notification Service**| `9093` | Push Notifications, Alerts |
 | **Transaction Service** | `9094` | Blockchain Verification, Replay Protection |

-### 🔐 Firebase Setup
-1. Go to the [Firebase Console](https://console.firebase.google.com/) -> Project Settings -> Service Accounts.
-2. Click **Generate new private key** and download the JSON file.
-3. Rename the file to `firebase-service-account.json`.
-4. **Place the file** in the `services/` root directory.

-> [!IMPORTANT]
-> **Security Note**: This file is shared across all microservices using Docker volumes.
-It is excluded from Git via `.gitignore` to prevent security leaks.
-You must manually place it in the `services/` directory for the backend to function correctly.

 ---